 But sometimes a template to represent parts of the ‘ukulele is vastly useful too.

-There is no counting how many times I have turned my fingers from my ‘ukulele to a pen when I needed to wrap my mind around something.
+There is no counting how many times I have turned my fingers from my uke to a pen when I needed to wrap my mind around something.
 Sometimes it’s best to get off the strings and look at things from another angle.

-Tablature - Writing out a song, picking part, chord sequence, arpeggio, scale, etc…
+Quickly notate the notes to a song, picking part, chord sequence, arpeggio, scale, etc…

-Fretboard Chart - Fill in the blanks to memorize the notes, find arpeggios, write out multiple inversions of each chord.
+Unfinished diagrams can be used for filling in the blanks to memorize the notes, find arpeggios, write out multiple inversions of each chord.